Greenpeace protests Arctic drilling in Russia, 23 detained

 "We wanted to give the message to the people at the conference that drilling in the Arctic is dangerous and needs to be stopped," Bakasheva said.

-The protest was organised after Rosneft and Exxon earlier this week sealed a wide-reaching partnership granting both sides access to each others' reserves.
+The protest was organized after Rosneft and Exxon earlier this week sealed a wide-reaching partnership granting both sides access to each others' reserves.

 The deal paved the way for both companies to prospect for oil in three areas of Russia's Arctic Kara Sea, estimated by Rosneft to hold 36 billion barrels of recoverable reserves.